kfsworks/animeplus_dl/README.md

 Notes
 -----
-Please do not overuse and abuse this and destroy Animeplus.tv.
-Please donate some cash to animeplus.tv I really would not like people to destroy Animeplus because of greedy downloading.
-Use this wisely and don't be evil.
+Please do not overuse and abuse this and destroy Animeplus.tv in the process.
+Please donate some money to animeplus.tv.
+I really would not like it if animeplus.tv were damaged due to greedy downloading.
+Please use this sparingly.